fredericksilva/rem/README-module-authors.md

 ### 2. Create a `.podspec` file for your module

-This is where you will describe what native code -- the Obj-C you've written and any Swift or CocoaPods depdendencies -- your module needs.
+This is where you will describe what native code -- the Obj-C you've written and any Swift or CocoaPods dependencies -- your module needs.

 Make a file called `<your-package-name>.podspec` in the same directory as your `.xcodeproj` and `package.json`.